TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/r/index.md

 {% endraw %}

-Prime Number in R was written by:
+[Prime Number](https://sampleprograms.io/projects/prime-number) in [R](https://sampleprograms.io/languages/r) was written by:

 - Veena ManikPrabhu

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution